sbdchd/blog/_posts/2019-11-17-pex-and-poetry.md

 ---
 layout: post
 date: 2019-11-17
-title: "Distributing a Python project with Pex and Poetry"
+title: "Distributing a Python Project with Pex and Poetry"
 ---

 ## Overview